-2009-2011 Continue to periodically prepare and distribute a schedule of KNPS organized public events Develop criteria and a screening process that will ensure activities do not create unacceptable long-term impacts on the natural systems or on the enjoyment of other users (see Appendix F).
+2013-2015 Continue to periodically prepare and distribute a schedule of KNPS organized public events Maintain, update and utilize the criteria and screening process to ensure activities do not create unacceptable long-term impacts on the natural systems or on the enjoyment of other users (see Appendix F).
 Encourage individuals and organizations to submit proposals for events and programs.
-2012-2014 Continue all of the above activities.
+2016-2018 Continue all of the above activities.